rksvc/mpv-manual/docs/command-interface/list-of-input-commands.md

     Multiple flags are available (some can be combined with `+`):

+    \<video\>

+    :   Save the video image in its original resolution, without OSD or subtitles.
+This is the default when no flag is specified, and it does not need to be explicitly added when combined with other flags.

+    \<scaled\>

+    :   Save the video image in the current playback resolution.

     \<subtitles\> (default)

-    :   Save the video image, in its original resolution, and with subtitles.
+    :   Save the video image with subtitles.
 Some video outputs may still include the OSD in the output under certain circumstances.

-    \<video\>

-    :   Like `subtitles`, but typically without OSD or subtitles.
-The exact behavior depends on the selected video output.
+    \<osd\>

+    :   Save the video image with OSD.

     \<window\>

-    :   Save the contents of the mpv window.
-Typically scaled, with OSD and subtitles.
-The exact behavior depends on the selected video output.
+    :   Save the contents of the mpv window, with OSD and subtitles.
+        This is an alias of `scaled+subtitles+osd`.

     \<each-frame\>